 Camper, Martin.
-"Analyzing the Methodist Debate over Women's Preaching (1833-1873) with the Classical Interpretive Stases."
-Nineteenth-Century American Activist Rhetorics, edited by Patricia Bizzell and Lisa Zimmerelli, Modern Language Association, forthcoming 2021.
-Peer-reviewed.
+"Analyzing the Methodist Debate over Women's Preaching with the Classical Interpretive Stases."
+Nineteenth-Century American Activist Rhetorics, edited by Patricia Bizzell and Lisa Zimmerelli, Modern Language Association, 2021, pp. 39-50.
+Peerreviewed.

-Review Essays
+Reviews and Review Essays

 - Camper, Martin.
+Rev. of No Future in This Country: The Prophetic Pessimism of Bishop Henry McNeal Turner, by Andre E. Johnson.
+Rhetoric Society Quarterly.
+Forthcoming. - Camper, Martin.
 "The Future of the History of Rhetoric is Religious."
 Journal for the History of Rhetoric, vol. 23, no. 1, 2020, pp. 104-105.
 Commissioned. - Camper, Martin.
 Rev. of Augustine for the Philosophers: The Rhetor of Hippo, the Confessions, and the Continentals, edited by Calvin L. Troup, and Eloquent Wisdom: Rhetoric, Cosmology and Delight in the Theology of Augustine of Hippo, by Mark F. M. Clavier.
 Rhetoric Society Quarterly, vol. 45, no. 5, 2015, pp. 486-490.
 Commissioned.

-Works in Circulation or in Progress
+Works in Progress